2024 Bertha

 Host Organization: Investigative Center of Jan Kuciak

-Karin Kőváry Sólymos is a Slovak journalist, working for the Investigative Centre of Ján Kuciak (ICJK).
+Karin Kőváry Sólymos Karin Kőváry Sólymos is a Slovak journalist, working for the Investigative Centre of Ján Kuciak (ICJK).
 Karin primarily focuses on disinformation, Russian propaganda, information operations, and OSINT investigations.
-For a series of texts on the Russian propaganda website NewsFront, she and her colleagues won the 2022 Slovak Press Prize for investigative reporting.
+She and her colleagues won the 2022 Slovak Press Prize for investigative reporting for a series of texts on the Russian propaganda website NewsFront.
 Before joining ICJK, she worked as an editor and presenter for the Slovak national broadcaster RTVS.

-Karin’s Bertha Challenge project will investigate the positive image biofuels have developed in Central Europe.
-To what extent have corporations and politicians, rather than science and scientifically accepted facts, shape this image?
-She will also focus on biofuel production‘s wider consequences for agriculture, land use and unpack policy making in the region.
+Karin’s Bertha Challenge project investigated the positive image biofuels have developed in Central Europe.
+She exposed the greenwashing behind Slovakia’s first-generation biofuel industry and its consequences for agriculture, land use and policy making in the region.

 I Gusti Gede Maha Suasana Adi